daigo75/billysbilling-magento/README.md

 #Billy's Billing Magento Extension

-_This extension is an alpha version_.
+_This extension is a beta version_.
 If you experience any bugs, please report them on the [Issues page](https://github.com/billysbilling/billysbilling-magento/issues).

 Invoice extension for Magento from the Danish accounting program [Billy's Billing](http://www.billysbilling.dk/) via [Billy's Billing API](http://dev.billysbilling.dk/).